rememberSoftwares/yacana/README.md

 Let me know if you'd like me to help with anything else!
 ```

-Not bad but there's is noise.
+Not bad but there's noise.
 We would like to output the JSON and nothing else.
 No bedside manners.
+The `Let me know if you'd like me to help with anything else!` must go.
 Let's introduce another optional Task() parameter: `json_output=True`.
 This relies on Ollama to force the output as JSON.
 ⚠️ It is preferable to prompt the LLM to output as JSON in addition to this option.

-Replace our Task with this one:
+Replace the Task with this one:
 ```python
 Task(f"Print the following sentence as JSON extracting the names and rephrasing the actions: 'Marie is walking her dog.
 Ryan is watching them through the window.
 The dark sky is pouring down heavy raindrops.'", agent1, json_output=True).solve()
 ```